-The 1991 Gulf War ended in March with Saddam Hussein's Iraq suffering military defeat and his regime accepting conditions for a cease fire – U.N.
-Security Council Resolution 686.
-Iraq agreed to "Accept in principle its liability for any loss, damage, or injury arising in regard to Kuwait and third States, and their nationals and corporations, as a result of the invasion and illegal occupation of Kuwait by Iraq."
-In April the U.N.
-Security Council passed Resolution 687, demanding that Iraq destroy, remove and render harmless its weapons of mass destruction and ballistic missiles with a range of more than 150 kilometers.
+The war ended in March.
+In April the UN Security Council passed its next resolution, Resolution 687, demanding that Iraq destroy, remove and render harmless its weapons of mass destruction and ballistic missiles with a range of more than 150 kilometers.
 This disarmament was supposed to be done "under international supervision."

 Hussein complained to the world that the monitoring and verification plans adopted by the Security Council were unlawful.
-He campaigned to end the sanctions while U.N. weapons inspectors were in Iraq looking for weapons.
-And his conflict with the U.N. grew.
+He campaigned to end the sanctions while UN weapons inspectors were in Iraq.
+His conflict with the UN grew.
 The Security Council resolved that Iraq "end its repression" against all Iraqi citizens, and the Security Council created a no-fly zone to protect the Shiite population in southern Iraq and to provide a buffer between Hussein's regime and Kuwait.
 Hussein responded with a veiled threat about danger to coalition aircraft and pilots.

 The governments of the United States and Britain remained hostile toward Hussein.
-U.S. Secretary of State James Baker announced on May 20, 1991 that the U.S. was not interested in supporting a relaxation of the sanctions against Iraq" as long as Hussein was in power."
-Britain and the U.S. remained hostile through 1992, and relations did not improve in April 1993 when it was alleged that the Hussein regime had attempted to assassinate the former U.S. president, George Herbert Walker Bush, while he was visiting Kuwait as a private citizen.
-The new president, Bill Clinton, ordered U.S. ships to launch Tomahawk missiles against the headquarters where it was thought the Iraqis had plotted the assassination.
+US Secretary of State James Baker announced on 20 May 1991 that the U.S. was not interested in supporting a relaxation of the sanctions against Iraq" as long as Hussein was in power."
+Britain and the US remained hostile through 1992, and relations did not improve in April 1993 when it was alleged that the Hussein regime had attempted to assassinate the former US president, George H. W. Bush, while he was visiting Kuwait as a private citizen.
+The new president from January 1993, Bill Clinton, ordered US ships to launch Tomahawk missiles against the headquarters where it was thought the Iraqis had plotted the assassination.